Gal History, Family Crest & Coats of Arms

 The surname Gal was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from early times and their first records appeared on the census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Gal family

-Another 273 words (20 lines of text) covering the year 1602 is included under the topic Early Gal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gal research.
+Another 138 words (10 lines of text) covering the years 1602 and are included under the topic Early Gal History in all our PDF Extended History products and printed products wherever possible.

 Gal Spelling Variations

 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years Gal has appeared as MacAll, MacColl, MacCole, MacCall, MacAul, Mccall and others.

 Early Notables of the Gal family (pre 1700)